Your power animal

 fell down just before I unwittingly snapped the photo.
 Honey jasper, 7 parts.

-events in our waking lives will trigger the release of the guide in a dream that
+events in our waking lives will trigger the release of the animal spirit guide in a dream that

 we lock away from our waking consciousness.
 That dog that bit you when you were

 three years old may be the cause of a reoccurring nightmare in where you are

 being chased by a pack of angry wolves.
 In all likelihood your spirit animal is

 the wolf.
 But to gain his confidence, you must turn and face the pack in the

 dream with all the brilliance and calm courage you can muster.
 The trick is to

 121. Electra Bird

 This electric figurine (torpedo in Latin actually means